magento/devdocs/guides/v2.3/comp-mgr/install-extensions/inventory-management-installation.md

 These features and extensions were developed as part of the [Multi Source Inventory (MSI) project](https://github.com/magento-engcom/msi) through the Magento Community Engineering program.

-## Installation
+## Install Inventory Management

-Inventory Management installs like a Core Bundled Extension (CBE) with all features enabled by default.
-No additional steps are required for installing and enabling these inventory features.
+Inventory Management installs with Magento Open Source or Commerce with all features enabled by default.
+No additional steps are required for enabling these inventory features.

 When Magento 2.3.X installs, it adds and enables the following modules in composer.json: